Engine Swap Basics

 Accessories

-Consider how your engine accessories will hook up and run on the new motor.
-These include the alternator, water pump and power steering pump.
-Depending on how serious you are about performance, this may also include an air conditioning compressor.
+Consider how an alternator and water pump will hook up and run on the new motor.
+Depending on how serious you are about performance, this may also include a power steering pump and air conditioning compressor.

 Emissions And Exhaust Systems